eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 ## Wrapping it up

 That's it!
+In this post, you learned how to create and test a ESLint custom formatter.
-You now know how to create a ESLint custom formatter, publish it, and use it in a project.
+You also learned how to publish the formatter to npm and use it in a project.
+Now when you need to create formatter results not covered by ESLint's built-in formatter, you can create a custom formatter.

+For more information, refer to the [custom formatter docs](https://eslint.org/docs/latest/developer-guide/working-with-custom-formatters).

 If you'd like to view the source code for the example in this post, check out [the repository on Github](https://github.com/bpmutter/eslint-formatter-toml).